bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-3.md

 REC FROM: 192.168.1.222
 ```

-Run client program on board:
+Configure IP of CN2 and run client program on board:

 ```
 # ifconfig eth0 192.168.1.222